-A precautionary approach is exercised in all processes and this includes the planning, licensing, construction, closure and rehabilitation stages of all operations and projects.
+A precautionary approach is exercised in all processes and this includes the exploration, planning, licensing, construction, operation, closure and rehabilitation stages of all operations and projects.

-Tharisa Minerals has the relevant and applicable environmental authorisations required for its licence to operate, including an approved Environmental Management Programme Report (EMPR) in terms of MPRDA, a positive Record of Decisions in terms of National Environmental Management Act (NEMA) and an Integrated Water Use Licence (IWUL) under the National Water Act (NWA).
+Tharisa Minerals has the relevant and applicable environmental authorisations required for its licence to operate, including an approved Environmental Management Programme Report ('EMPR') in terms of Mineral and Petroleum Resources Development Act (No. 28 of 2002) ('MPRDA'), a positive Record of Decisions in terms of National Environmental Management Act (No. 107 of 1998) ('NEMA') and an Integrated Water Use Licence ('IWUL') under the National Water Act (No. 36 of 1998) ('NWA').